More Diagnoses, Please

 • The statistical correlation between ADHD and postpartum depression becomes tragically predictable

-Pregnancy ADHD creates a unique form of cognitive impairment.
+Pregnancy ADHD creates a super fun version of cognitive impairment.

-• The ability to plan, organize, and follow through goes out the window completely
+• The ability to plan, organize, and follow through can go out the window completely

 Every Symptom is DOOM